RorisangMasilo/RORMAS372_BCL2401_E02_Rorisang-Masilo_DJS06/README.md

 Solutions of the standard exercises provided in the scripts.js file Solutions of the advanced exercises provided in the advanced.js file.

+#### Personal Reflections

+##### Project Insights:

+This project allowed me to dive deep into JavaScript's higher-order functions, enhancing my understanding and practical application of array methods like forEach, map, filter, and reduce.

+##### Challenges and Learnings:

+**Combining Methods**: One of the key challenges was effectively combining multiple array methods to achieve the desired outcomes.
+This often required understanding the behavior of each method.
+**Declarative Approach**: The declarative programming style was another significant learning point.
+It emphasized writing code that clearly states what to do rather than how to do it, leading to more readable and maintainable code.
+**Advanced Exercises**: The advanced exercises, particularly the single console.log execution tasks, were both challenging and rewarding.
+They required a deep understanding of JavaScript's array methods and their outcomes or reciprocation.

+##### Conclusion:

+This project has greatly improved my ability to use higher-order functions in JavaScript.
+It has made me more confident in writing clean, efficient, and maintainable code.